IreneZoi/PlotsConfigurations/README.md

 - 2016 (similar to 2017 but no need to merge ele and mu data, instead it will need an extra step with the PDFs)

-    a) Join the QCDscale and QCDscale_Wjets_boost that was not split in bins variations of the W+jets bins since there were splitted in the jobs configuration
+    a) NOT NEEDED!
+Join the QCDscale and QCDscale_Wjets_boost that was not split in bins variations of the W+jets bins since there were splitted in the jobs configuration

          python ../../scripts/nuisances_tools/join_systematic_samples.py plots_fit_v4.5_2016_split.root QCDscale
          python ../../scripts/nuisances_tools/join_systematic_samples.py plots_fit_v4.5_2016_split.root QCDscale_Wjets_boost